henrikmotzkus/AutomationDemo/README.md

     Instructions:
     Visit the github project

-### 7.3.2 (Step 12) Deployment with Terraform
+### 7.3.2 (Step 12) Deployment in Azure with Terraform
-This deploys a small terraform script
+Terraform is the defacto industry standard when it comes to cloud management with IaC.
+This step consist of two poert.
+First script only deploys a simple resource group.
+THe second part deploys a VNET, domain controller VM and a domain member VM.
+On top of that part 2 is modularized.
+This is one of the strength of TF.
+Then part 2 shows what you could automize in the VM itself.
+It run several scripts insoder the VM after deployment in Azure.

+Part 1 (simple) : This TF deploys a resourceg roup Part 2 (complex): This TF deploys a VNET, domain controller and a domain member

 More: https://docs.microsoft.com/en-us/azure/developer/terraform/

     Instructions:
+    1. Install Azure CLI on your workstation
-    0. Install terraform on your workstatopm
+    2. Install terraform on your workstation
-    1. Run the commands in the powershell
+    3. Run the commands in the powershell

 ### 7.3.3 (Step 13) Deployment with Github Actions
 In step 4 you deployed a Azure function.
 The code deployment onto the Azure function is achieved with Github actions.
 In \.github\workflows you'll find a workflow to deploy code from Github to the function.